“We all wore the same uniform as Maurice Richard, the red, white, and blue uniform of the Montreal Canadiens.” – The Hockey Sweater

-A History of the Hockey Sweater: How the Calgary Flames Spawned a Phenomenon
+How the Calgary Flames Spawned a Hockey Sweater Phenomenon

 The hockey jersey, though, has perhaps the most exciting story, especially in Canada.
 Over its hundred-plus year history, it’s evolved from a literal wool sweater, into a polyester garment that’s entirely unique to its sport.
 It’s bulky, scratchy, and on the whole fairly awkward to wear as a shirt.

 Nonetheless, thousands of diehard hockey fans have a jersey hanging in their closet.
 Often the subject of bizarre rituals and superstitions, every fan has a different relationship with their own sweater.